ValentynChornomaz/ValentynChornomaz/README.md

 - 👋 Hi, I’m @ValentynChornomaz
 - 👀 I’m interested in getting things done
-- 🌱 I’m currently learning Python, maybe data analysis, aws, c++....
+- 🌱 I’m currently focused on Data Science, and I find everything related to it thrilling
 - 💞️ I’m looking to collaborate on projects I find interesting
 - 📫 How to reach: LinkedIn https://www.linkedin.com/in/valentyn-chornomaz-a43a482b8/
 - ⚡ Fun fact: Three men enter the bar: American, German, Ukranian.....